Fred Penner: Personal

-Currently, Penner splits his time between Winnipeg and Toronto.
+As of 2022, Penner lives with his second wife in Courtenay, British Columbia.
+Previously he split his time between Winnipeg and Toronto.
 He has four children by his first marriage to Odette Heyn.
 He remarried in 2016, to theatre director Rae Ellen Bodie.
 His daughter Hayley Gene Penner is a songwriter.

 Penner has promoted a number of humanitarian causes with UNESCO, UNICEF, World Vision and the National Conference on Down Syndrome.